monstar-lab-oss/sonarqube-github-action/README.md

 ```

 ## SonarQube Analysis Parameters
-Except 'sonar.host.url' and 'sonar.login' you can have your project configuration file 'sonar-project.properties' for sonar scanner in root directory of your project repo.
+You can have other sonar scanner [analysis parameters](https://docs.sonarqube.org/latest/analysis/analysis-parameters/) in configuration file 'sonar-project.properties' inside root directory of your project repo.

-Please make sure your run the unit tests before running the sonar scanner to generate the code coverage report.

 Example : sonar-project.properties
 ```properties